 For flaring, gas consumption and well testing emissions, the oil:gas ratio of activity data in 1998 has been used to extrapolate back the activities to 1990, retaining the previous emission factors for the "oil and gas" sources.
-For process and fugitive sources, oil storage and venting emissions, where the EEMS data are simply presented as emissions data without any underlying activity and emission factor information, the estimates for the early part of the time series are simply based on the oil:gas ratio (for each pollutant) from 1998.
+For process and fugitive sources, oil storage and venting emissions, where the EEMS data are provided as emissions data without any underlying activity and emission factor information, and the UK inventory method is to aggregate those operator-reported data and conduct QC against other reported data to ensure completeness, the estimates for the early part of the time series are simply based on the oil:gas ratio (for each pollutant) from 1998.